 Traumatic stress is a common reaction to upsetting events in life.
 However, this stress lasts longer for some people and affects their relationships and day-to-day activities.
-Avoiding the people, places, or circumstances that cause such feelings and memories may sometimes be beneficial.
-However, relying solely on avoidance will make you feel more anxious eventually.
+According to a

 There are more effective ways to cope with traumatic memories and not let them negatively impact your life.
 Let’s get to the details, so you can learn how to deal with trauma.